ご利用について

 Treatment for anal cancer may cause side effects.

-For information about side effects caused by treatment for cancer, see our Side Effects page.
+For information about side effects caused by treatment for cancer, visit our Side Effects page.

-Follow-up tests may be needed.
+Follow-up care may be needed.

-Some of the tests that were done to diagnose the cancer or to find out the stage of the cancer may be repeated.
-Some tests will be repeated in order to see how well the treatment is working.
+As you go through treatment, you will have follow-up tests or check-ups.
+Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
-These tests are sometimes called follow-up tests or check-ups.

-Treatment of Stage 0 (Carcinoma in Situ)
+- Treatment of Stage 0 (carcinoma in situ)

 Treatment of stage 0 is usually local resection.